juristr/juristr.github.com/_posts/2016-01-25-learning-ng2-dynamic-styles.md

 ---

 <div class="article-intro">
-	Here we're going through a couple of ways to conditionally apply some styles to a DOM element in Angular 2.
+	Here we're going through a couple of ways to conditionally apply some styles to a DOM element in Angular.
 </div>

 {% include postads %}